URAmiRBin/URAmiRBin/README.md

 ### About me

   - Graduated Computer Engineering at Amirkabir University of Technology
-  - Android Game Developer at Moraba games
+  - Unity Developer at Medrick Game Studio
   - In love with AI
   - Learning new things
   - Hobbies: :closed_book: Books, :book: Manga, :pen: Writing, :headphones: Podcasts and :video_game: Video games